aaltonewmedia/physcomp.newmedia.dog/content/2025/suthasinee/final-project-documentation/index.md

 5. dc motor
 6. API key to openweathermap
 7. Conductive yarn
-8. LED, wire, yarns, mini switches, little electric arts here and there
+8. LED, wire, yarns, mini switches, little electric parts here and there

 Here is the Final Arduino code